Leandrinho (footballer, born 1998)

 Leandro Henrique do Nascimento (born 10 November 1998), commonly known as Leandrinho, is a Brazilian professional footballer who plays as a forward for Red Bull Bragantino.

 Club career

+Ponte Preta

 Born in Ribeirão Claro, Leandrinho made his debut for Ponte Preta on the 8th matchday of the 2015 Campeonato Brasileiro Série A against Fluminense being substituted on for Renato Cajá.
+He scored his first goal for the club in the Copa do Brasil against Moto Club de São Luís on 7 May 2015, scoring in the 58th minute.

+Napoli

 On 12 January 2017, he joined Serie A club Napoli on a reported four-year/$600,000 deal.
+He didn't make any appearances during his time, only being named on the bench.

+Loan to Atlético Mineiro

 On 10 July 2018, Leandrinho joined Atlético Mineiro on a year-long loan deal.
+He made his league debut against São Paulo on 6 September 2018.

+RB Bragantino

 On 28 February 2020, he joined Red Bull Bragantino on loan until 30 June 2020 with an option to purchase.

 On 12 August 2020, Red Bull Bragantino activated the option to purchase.
+He made his league debut against Fortaleza Esporte Clube on 30 August 2020.

+Loan to Londrina

+On 17 August 2022, Leandrinho made his league debut against Esporte Clube Bahia on 17 August 2022.

+Loan to Maringá

+On 16 February 2023, Leandrinho made his league debut against Cianorte on 16 February 2023.

+International career

+Leandrinho scored a hattrick against Peru U17s on 13 March 2015.